tiagodeluna/study-notes/AWS/README.md

 * Network Access Control Lists (ACLs): operate at the network/subnet level.
 Defines a list of rules to allow/deny traffic.
 These rules are applied in number order and are **stateless**: so return traffic must be allowed through an outbound rule.
 * Security Groups: operate at the instance level.
 They support only "allow" rules and are **stateful**: so return traffic requests are allowed regardless of rules.

+**X-Ray**

+AWS X-Ray traces requests as they move through your applications.
+It collects data and makes it available to view, filter, and sort.
+You can then use the data to gain insights and identify potential optimizations to make inside your application.

+X-Ray concepts include *Segments* (data about your application, including data on the request, response, and issues), *Subsegments* (more granular than segments), *Service graph* (JSON report containing information about how your services and resources interact), *Traces*, *Samplings*, *Annotations*, *Metadata*, *Errors* (4xx - client errors), *Faults* (5xx - server errors) *Exceptions*(throttling erros, e.g. 429 too many requests), and more.

 ## Amazon EC2